n12k0/obsidian-cut-the-fluff-german/README.md

 **English:**
 To add your own words or remove existing ones, clone this repository and edit the `rulesets.de.ts` file as you like.
 Then run `npm install` and `npm run build`.
-The generated `main.js` file will be in the plugin folder.
 Replace the `main.js` file in your Obsidian plugin folder with this new one.

 ## Installation